LiorZ/hdac8_thesis/thesis.rst

 ..
 (DONE) ORA: below you can add a heading: "scoring of peptides" ..

-	In order to score the binding ability of each peptide, we clustered [26]_ the decoy structures from each simulation based on their RMSD, and averaged the top 3 ranking decoys in the largest cluster according to the different scoring schemes.
-In contrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders by several orders of magnitude.
+	In order to score the binding ability of each peptide, we clustered [26]_ the decoy structures from each simulation based on their RMSD, and averaged the top 3 ranking decoys in the largest cluster according to the different scoring schemes. (see section `Training set simulations and their performance`_ in the supplementary material) In contrast to previous findings in earlier studies [7]_ , [8]_, we found that clustering improves the differentiation between binders and non binders by several orders of magnitude.
 For example, Simulation #4 (in which the CH atom of the lysine sidechain was used as anchor) demonstrated the best performance with the interface scoring scheme and a KS p-value of 4.89×10\ :sup:`-7` and a cutoff of 0.34 which is two orders of magnitudes increment from the lowest p-values that we obtained without clustering.
 Another notable candidate was Simulation #2 (in this simulation we threaded the peptide onto the existing backbone conformation, using the peptide scoring scheme): it showed a p-value of 4.03×10\ :sup:`-6` using activity level of 0 as a cutoff.
 This parameter set indeed demonstrates both specificity and a very high sensitivity in differentiating between binders and non-binders.

 ..
-ORA: Instead of "for example" You need a table with results here (or in the supmat), and then you can summarize your conclusions.
+(DONE) ORA: Instead of "for example" You need a table with results here (or in the supmat), and then you can summarize your conclusions.
+..
+LIOR: Added a reference to the relevant section in the supplementary material

 ..
 (DONE) ORA: cutoff of 0 activity level? rephrase better ..